jodiejacobs/Tutorials/Assembly_Tutorial.md

 ## 3. Assembly quality control

-We will use the tool [Quast](https://quast.sourceforge.net/docs/manual.html#sec2.1) to assess the quality of our genome assembly.
+We will use the tools [Quast](https://quast.sourceforge.net/docs/manual.html#sec2.1) and [BUSCO](https://busco.ezlab.org/busco_userguide.html) to assess the quality of our genome assembly.

 Load the module:
 ```